 Apple is working on virtual reality/augmented reality that could be incorporated into future iOS devices and/or hardware products.
 There aren’t any concrete details about the products or when they might launch, but the company’s focus in the area has increased over the past several months.

-Tim Cook recently said in an interview that Apple is “doing a lot of things” in the AR space and has called it a “core technology."
+Tim Cook said in a 2016 interview that Apple is “doing a lot of things” in the AR space and has called it a “core technology."
 He even hints at favoring it over VR.
 "There's virtual reality and there's augmented reality — both of these are incredibly interesting," Cook said in the interview.
 "But my own view is that augmented reality is the larger of the two, probably by far."
 In August, Cook said that "I think AR is extremely interesting and sort of a core technology," adding that "it's something we're doing a lot of things on behind that curtain that we talked about."
 Then in October, he again touted the benefits of AR over VR: "There's no substitute for human contact," Cook said.
 "And so you want the technology to encourage that."